31+ Easy Minimalist Bullet Journal Weekly Spreads for Busy People

 And since the design is very minimal, one page has enough free space to write down all the tasks.

-As minimal as it gets.
-The only decoration is the word may that is written in such dark blue that it looked black to me.
+It's as minimal as it gets.
+The only decoration is the word may which is written in such dark blue that it looked black to me.

-This by the way is Tombow TwinTone marker – I love those for beautiful colors and come with a dual tip.
+This, by the way, is a Tombow TwinTone marker - I love those for beautiful colors and they come with a dual tip.

 If your daily plans are time-sensitive, this design is for you!
 Stina always creates magnificent minimal spreads, and this one is no exception.